sgorblex/dotfiles/README.md

-## Dependencies
+## Module info and dependencies
-Once installed, each module has a dependency file stored in `~/.config/rice_dependencies/module-name`.
+Each module has an information file stored in [modules](modules/).
 These files are organized to give a basic idea of what each software provides, including both mandatory and additional dependencies.

 The software is referred to as Arch packages from official repositories or AUR, although it's not hard to find the respective packages in any distro or in the various GitHub repositories.

-**NOTE**: dependency files are still a WIP: they may not exit of miss packages.
+**NOTE**: information files are still a WIP: they may not exist or miss information.
 Feel free to report any problem in the repo's issues.